Winnebago Lutheran Academy

 Winnebago Lutheran Academy, also known as WLA, is a private Lutheran high school in Fond du Lac, Wisconsin, associated with the Wisconsin Evangelical Lutheran Synod (WELS).

 History

-WLA is the second oldest WELS high school, after Wisconsin Lutheran High School in Milwaukee.
-The school was founded in 1925 by St. Peter's Lutheran Church in Fond du Lac.
+WLA was founded in 1925 by St. Peter's Lutheran Church in Fond du Lac.
 After its start at the corner of Second and Marr streets in downtown Fond du Lac next to St. Peter's Church, the academy was moved in 1955 to its current location at 475 E. Merrill Avenue.

 It is the parent school of WLA Schools, a group of Lutheran grade schools.
 The schools are located within a 50 mi radius of Fond du Lac.

 On September 30, 2020, WLA bought 120 acre of land west of Fond du Lac and intends to build a new campus at this location.
 The land is located between Highway 23 and Highway OOO.

 Demographics

-As of the 2017-18 school year, WLA enrolled 303 students, 288 of whom were white, 11 were Asian, three were black, and one was Hispanic.
+As of the 2017–18 school year, WLA enrolled 303 students, 288 of whom were white, 11 were Asian, three were black, and one was Hispanic.